-Old San Juan

-cruise ships anchor at Old San Juan than at any other port in the Caribbean - this charming quarter has something for everyone.
+Old San Juan There's a good reason more cruise ships anchor at Old San Juan than at any other port in the Caribbean - this charming quarter has something for everyone.
 Steeped in history, Old San Juan is packed with interesting things to see, from its quaint, cobbled streets overhung with wooden balconies to its massive fortresses and ancient city walls.
-The National importance, as well as tiny plazas with bohemian cafés and stylish bars that burst into life at night (see pp8-9).
+The National Historic Zone has more than 900 buildings of historic importance, as well as tiny plazas with bohemian cafés and stylish bars that burst into life at night (see pp8-9).